leanprover/theorem_proving_in_lean4/quantifiers_and_equality.rst

                            (le_trans ‹f 1 ≤ f 2› ‹f 2 ≤ f 3›)
     -- END

-Keep in mind that use can use the French quotation marks in this way to refer to *anything* in the context, not just things that were introduced anonymously.
+Keep in mind that you can use the French quotation marks in this way to refer to *anything* in the context, not just things that were introduced anonymously.
 Its use is also not limited to propositions, though using it for data is somewhat odd:

 .. code-block:: lean